 One in five rural Pakistani children out of school and the rest ‘are not learning much’

-Barriers to education, Discrimination of marginalised children, Education funding, Girls' education, Right to education, Teachers and learning
+Barriers to education, Education funding, Girls' education, Right to education, Teachers and learning

 A report has found huge numbers of children are struggling to read or do simple sums - with girls and those from the poorest communities being left furthest behind.